home-controller/arduino-store/README.md

-Main Page for arduino storage                         {#mainpage}
+Main Page for Arduino storage.
 ============

-## For storing setup vars etc. to more permanent storage like eeprom, flash etc.
+## For storing setup variables etc. to more permanent storage like eeprom, flash etc.

 * This is a work in progress.
 * I am getting the parts working as I need then for my home auto projects.